 All homework and reading assignments are expected to be completed on time.
 Consistent and complete participation is required to continue taking the course.

 V. Satisfactory grades on exams and quizzes

-Every disciple is expected to study, learn and do their best on all exams.
+Every participant is expected to study, learn and do their best on all exams.
 The spirit and effort is the most important part.

-The program will include the following broad topic categories:
+The full one-year program will include the following broad topic categories:

 · The Holy Bible